-The Plaintiff may file a garnishment immediately if the judgment issued is a default judgment.
+A Garnishment may be filed immediately if the judgment issued is a default judgment.
 All of the forms mentioned below are available in person in the office of the Clerk of the Magistrate Court or under the Magistrate Court tab on www.worthcountyboc.com.
-All forms must be completely filled out and signed and notarized.
+All forms must be completely filled out and properly signed and notarized.